10 Things You Need to Know About Social Security

-For a worker claiming Social Security in 2021 at the full retirement age of 66 and 2 months, the highest monthly amount is $3,148 (about double the average retirement benefit).
+For a worker claiming Social Security in 2023 at full retirement age, the highest monthly amount is $3,627.
+That's a little less than double the average retirement benefit ($1,831 in February 2023).
 To draw the top benefit, your earnings must have exceeded Social Security's maximum taxable income — the annually adjusted cap on how much of your income is subject to Social Security taxes — for at least 35 years of your working life.

 The longer you wait to start collecting after you become eligible, the more you will receive.
-Say you were born in 1959.
-If you claim Social Security in 2021, when you turn 62, you'll get about 71 percent of the benefit amount calculated from your lifetime earnings.
-If you wait until full retirement age, in this case 66 years and 10 months, you'll get 100 percent.
-Delay past full retirement age and Social Security increases your benefit 8 percent a year until age 70.
+Say you were born in 1960.
+If you claim Social Security upon turning 62, you'll get 70 percent of the benefit amount calculated from your lifetime earnings.
+If you wait until full retirement age — in this case, 67 — you'll get 100 percent.
+Delay past full retirement age and Social Security increases your benefit 8 percent a year until you hit 70.
 There's no financial incentive to delay past age 70.

 You may be able to claim a divorced-spouse benefit if the marriage lasted at least 10 years, you are at least 62 years old and you have not remarried.
 If so, you could get up to 50 percent of your former spouse's full benefit amount — but only if that exceeds your own retirement benefit.
 Social Security will pay the higher of the two amounts, not both.

-The Social Security Administration (SSA) receives reports of beneficiaries’ deaths from family members, funeral homes and government agencies.
-Even if you know another entity will report the death of a member of your family, it's a good idea to inform SSA yourself (by calling at 800-772-1213) as soon as possible.
+The SSA receives reports of beneficiaries’ deaths from family members, funeral homes and government agencies.
+Even if you know another entity will report the death of a member of your family, it's a good idea to inform Social Security yourself (by calling at 800-772-1213) as soon as possible.

-Editor's note: Kelly Miller contributed to the reporting of this story.
+Editor's note: This article, originally published Sept.
+14, 2020, has been updated with more recent information.
+Kelly Miller contributed to the reporting of this story.

-Andy Markowitz is a contributing writer and editor for AARP, covering Social Security and fraud.
+Andy Markowitz covers Social Security and retirement for AARP.
 He is a former editor of The Prague Post and Baltimore City Paper.